sclabs/projectile/README.md

 Try zooming and panning in the demo client by navigating to <http://localhost:8000/>.

-Serve one of your own images with
+Serve one of your own images (any format readable by PIL) with

     $ projectile some_image.tiff

 or, if you have data in a numpy `.npy` file,

     $ projectile some_image.npy

+Load an image in grayscale mode and apply a colormap:

+    $ projectile --mode L --cmap viridis pentagon

 Stress testing
 --------------